jrpotter/notebook/dnd/creatures.md

 %%ANKI
 Basic
-With respect to the Invisible condition, what is the "Concealed" effect?
+With respect to the Invisible condition, what is the *Concealed* effect?
-Back: The creature is unaffected by an effect that requires its target to be seen unless the effect's creatore can see you.
+Back: The creature is unaffected by an effect that requires its target to be seen unless the effect's creature can see you.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1770081819973-->
 END%%

 %%ANKI
 Basic
-With respect to the Invisible condition, what is the "Attacks Affected" effect?
+With respect to the Invisible condition, what is the *Attacks Affected* effect?
 Back: Attack rolls against the creature have Disadvantage and its attack rolls have Advantage unless it can somehow be seen.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1770081819978-->